MaybeSacred/Website/Articles/ideas.md

 need robots.txt, create from scanning site automatically

 side articles about what I've been reading
-    The Shallows
+* The Shallows
+* Functional Programming in F# and C#
+* C# in Depth

 article about current stock portfolio

+create a small, simple feature tracker like JIRA

-links should be curated, with a bit of fluff describing why I have selected such a link
+links should be curated, with a bit of fluff describing why I have selected that link

 create a css to .net string generator/binder, for Bootstrap classes